jsy1113/fetch-app/README.md

 ## other notes
 - This is on kotlin 2.0.20.
 Strong skipping mode is enabled, allowing me to skip some of the rememberedLambda's
 - App should handle most of the configuration change. i.e darkmode, orientation, etc.
+- Focused on optimizing recomposition, marking things immutable or stable.